When shopping for a Hybrid Long-Term Care Insurance policy, there are certain things you should definitely look at.

 |Rate of Inflation||Year 1||Year 5||Year 10|

-Again let’s look at our illustration:
+Now let’s turn to our illustration:

-“A dollar yesterday is not a dollar today.
-Simply put, what a dollar may have bought you twenty years ago for example, it may not buy you today.”– Michael Chapman
+Now I often tell my clients that a dollar today is not always a dollar tomorrow.
+Simply put, what a dollar may buy you today, it may not buy you 20 years from now.

 The cost of long-term care is projected to grow over the next 20 years.
 Imagine that the 2004 national annual median cost of a private room in a nursing home was about $65,000.
 Today that price has almost doubled as the national annual median cost is $100,000 a year!

 Hence, it is in your best interest to consider an Inflation Protection option in your policy.
 I find the 3% compound interest option to be an industry standard and the option most carriers offer.

 Let’s take a look at another question you should be asking.

 How Long Do I Have To Wait To Access My Benefits?